moliver28/research-handbook/content/handbook/engineering/development/ops/verify/pipeline-execution/project-plans/ci-pk-conversion.md

 ### Milestone 16.10 (February 12, 2024 - March 8, 2024)

-#### Team Capacity:
+#### Team Capacity

 - 1 BE

 #### Goals:
 Backfill of bigint Pipeline FKs is projected to finish near the end of January 2024.
 We should be able to remove the triggers and the integer column on ci_pipelines once the backfill is complete and the foreign key has been updated on p_ci_builds.

 ##### Bigint conversion
 - [ ] Remove the ignore rules for ci_pipelines.id